ys766/Website-Design/design-plan/design-plan.md

 if ($results) {
   foreach($records) {
     display image with image_id;
-    add "delete" and "modify tag" button below each image;
+    add "delete" and "modify tag" button below each image if the user logged in happens to be the uploader.
   }
 }
 ```